 Enter Commission Locate the field named "Commission" on the screen, position the cursor over the field and then depress the appropriate mouse button to select the field.
-Once the appropriate mouse button to select the field.
 Once the cursor appears in the field, enter a value.
-Choose Country Locate the field named "Country" on the screen, position the cursor over the field and then depress the appropriate me cursor over the need and then depress the appropriate mouse button to display the available options.
+Choose Country Locate the field named "Country" on the screen, position the cursor over the field and then depress the appropriate mouse button to display the available options.
 Then position the cursor over the desired option and depress the appropriate mouse button to select it.
-Tick Active User Locate the check box named "Active User" on the screen, position the cursor over the check box and depress the enpropriete mouse button to place a visual tick in the box appropriate mouse button to prace a visual tick in the box.
-Un-tick Active User Locate the check box named "Active User" on the screen, position the cursor over the check box and depress the appropriate mouse button to remove the visual tick in the how UUX.
+Tick Active User Locate the check box named "Active User" on the screen, position the cursor over the check box and depress the appropriate mouse button to place a visual tick in the box.
+Un-tick Active User Locate the check box named "Active User" on the screen, position the cursor over the check box and depress the appropriate mouse button to remove the visual tick in the box.
 Enter \$30.95 Enter "\$30.95" using the keys on your keyboard.